NoamFav/EnronBox/README.md

 </div>

-> 💌 Special thanks to the Enron corpus, Hugging Face, and the open-source community for the foundational tools.
+> 💌 Special thanks to the Enron corpus, Hugging Face, Ollama, and the open-source community for the foundational tools.

 ---